 When parrots become sexually mature, they develop the instinct to find a mate.
 Desexing parrots is expensive and comes with many risks, so you’ll likely experience the various stages of sexual development, including hormone-induced behavioral challenges.

-Parrots do eventually come out of the breeding cycle, but until that happens, you’ll want to deter your parrot’s behavior by:
+Parrots do eventually come out of the breeding cycle, but until that happens, you’ll want to deter the behavior by:

 - Putting it to bed early

-- Being careful of the areas you pet your parrot, avoiding stimulating areas such as the back and under the tail
+- Not petting certain areas, such as the back and under the tail

 - Fanned tail